 Again, project costs vary depending on placement, materials used, individual contractors, and more so remember you have some control over what you’ll pay for each.

 Converting an attic or basement into livable space can be a great move for your family.
 You might even be able to turn it into a rentable space to get some help with the mortgage.
 That said, it’s also one of the most expensive renovations you can do without physically adding space to your home.
-Converting an attic or basement into a livable space costs about $40,000 to $50,000, most often due to high costs to install insulation and ventilation.
+Converting an attic or finishing a basement into a livable space costs about $40,000 to $50,000, most often due to high costs to install insulation and ventilation.

 Adding a bathroom is one of the best additions you can make in terms of ROI.
 (HomeAdvisor estimates a 53% ROI.)
 Bathrooms tend to be more expensive because of plumbing requirements and expensive fixtures like showers, sinks, and toilets.
 A 50 square foot bathroom will cost about $25,000 while a 100 square foot bathroom may range up to $75,000.